A.

 Correct-I bought a cycle yesterday.

-The Past Perfect Tense is used to represent the earlier of the two past actions.
+The Past Perfect Tense is used to represent the earlier of the two past

 Incorrect- When I reached the station, the train already left.